Anti-Western sentiment: Asia

-Mainland China
+China

-Anti-Western sentiment in mainland China has been increasing since the early 1990s, particularly among Chinese young adults.
+Anti-Western sentiment in China has been increasing since the early 1990s, particularly among Chinese young adults.
 Notable incidents which have resulted in a significant anti-Western backlash have included the 1999 NATO bombing of the Chinese embassy in Belgrade, the 2008 demonstrations during the Olympic torch relay, and alleged Western media bias, especially in relation to the 2008 Tibetan unrest.
 While available public opinion polls show that the Chinese people view the United States in a positive light, there remains suspicion over the West's motives toward China stemming largely from historical experiences, specifically the "century of humiliation."

 These suspicions have been increased by the Chinese Communist Party's "Patriotic Education Campaign".
 Although Chinese millennials are largely apathetic to politics, China's Gen Z now has an unprecedentedly low opinion of the West and "Western values" since the Chinese economic reforms of the 70s.
 Young Chinese have grievances such as the Western alienation of Chinese tech companies, anti-East Asian racism, anti-Chinese propaganda, and pressure on China's internal affairs, among other issues.
 In a study conducted by Toronto University in April 2020, 4 out of every 5 Chinese under 30 years old said they do not trust Americans.